 On a side note, in case you were wondering, bakuchiol is pronounced either “buh-koo-chee-all” or “back-uh-heel”.
 I go with the “buh-koo-chee-all” pronunciation.
 I think it’s easier to say.

 For those of you who enjoy the technical details, most of the major studies on the effectiveness of bakuchiol in skincare have come in recent years.
-We’ll take a look at two.
+Let’s take a look at two.

-In the second bakuchiol study in 2018, published in The British Journal of Dermatology, a twelve-week side-by-side test of bakuchiol and retinol was performed.
+In a 2018 bakuchiol study published in The British Journal of Dermatology, a twelve-week side-by-side test of bakuchiol and retinol was performed.
 Participants applied either bakuchiol 0.5% cream twice daily or retinol 0.5% cream daily.
 Both showed an improvement in wrinkles and hyperpigmentation, but, once again the retinol users experienced more stinging and scaling of their skin.
 Their conclusion was that bakuchiol is an alternative to retinol for the improvement of photoaging and is better tolerated than retinol.

 Retinol vs Bakuchiol